 I scrolled through some more stories and saw Joystiq gave it a terrible score of 2.5 stars.
 In an almost panic I went to gamerankings.com to see what other reviews said about it.
 It had a cumulative score of about 75% and after seeing some of the scores I saw that it got 9s and 6s.
 It's very unusual for a game to get a score that are on both end of the spectrum.
 I felt slightly better after seeing that it did get a couple of 9s so I decided that I wouldn't try to cancel by pre-order (which I'm not sure I could have done even if I wanted to since it was already out).

-is pretty much super awesome.
-I wish I had The Last of Us in a steelbook.
+This is a picture of the special edition steelbook.
+I will say that the packaging is pretty much super awesome.
+I wish I had The Last of Us in a steelbook. |

 I drove to the store, went in, and told the clerk that I had pre-ordered it.
 As he was getting the game ready he starting telling me that it was an awesome game.
 I was slightly surprised and I asked him how he already played it, he told me that he got an advanced copy since he was the manager of that GameStop and he had already beat the game and loved it.
 I told him that I had heard mixed reviews, to which he responded by asking if I liked Heavy Rain (a game made by the same studio) to which I said that I did.
 He assured me that I would like Beyond since it was better than Heavy Rain.

-Heavy Rain was an awesome game but it was kind of psychologically
+Heavy Rain was an awesome game but it was kind of psychologically disturbing in quite a few ways. |

 I left felling a little better about my purchase although I realized it was in his interest to try and get me to buy the game since it would help the store.
 I went home and did some work that I had to do that day, the game weighing heavily on my mind.
 I knew, however, that I needed to finish Mass Effect 3 first before I started Beyond since I was so close to beating it.
 The ending of Mass Effect was interesting, but that's a story for another entry.
 After beating Mass Effect 3, it was around midnight but I decided to give my new game a try anyway.
 By the time it installed and I had downloaded the bonus content it was getting pretty late (or early depending on how you look at it) so I just played a few minutes of it to which I was very impressed with Beyond: Two Souls.